vitorfarias001/challenger_react/README.md

 ## Sobre o projeto

-Este protejo tem o server e o cliente, o server é uma API feita em Node.js e o cliente feito em ReactJS.
-Tem como objteivo criar uma API que realize os seguintes requisitos:

-- Serviço que localiza/retorna funcionários por Nome;
-- Serviço que localiza/retorna funcionários por CPF;
-- Serviço que localiza/retorna funcionários por Cargo;
-- Serviço que localiza/retorna funcionários por Data de Cadastros;
-- Serviço que retorna funcionários agrupados por UF de Nascimento, de forma quantitativa;
-- Serviço que localiza/retorna funcionários por faixa salarial;
-- Serviço que localiza/retorna funcionários por status;
-- Serviço para incluir um novo funcionário (caso o funcionário já exista, apenas atualizar);
-- Serviço para excluir um funcionário pelo número do CPF;

-## Assim como criar um frontend que consuma os serviços criados

-## Sobre o server
+This protection has the server and the client, the server is an API made in Node.js and the client is made in ReactJS.
+It aims to create an API that fulfills the following requirements:

+- Service that locates/returns employees by Name;
+- Service that locates/returns employees by CPF;
+- Service that locates/returns employees by Position;
+- Service that locates/returns employees by Registration Date;
+- Service that returns employees grouped by UF of Nascimento, in a quantitative way;
+- Service that locates/returns employees by salary range;
+- Service that locates/returns employees by status;
+- Service to add a new employee (if the employee already exists, just update);
+- Service to exclude an employee by CPF number;

-## Usa MongoDB
+## About Server

-MongoDB é um software de banco de dados de código aberto e multiplataforma e classificado NoSQL.
+##MongoDB

+MongoDB is an open source, cross-platform, classified NoSQL database software.

 - [Wikipedia](https://pt.wikipedia.org/wiki/MongoDB)
 - [MongoDB](https://www.mongodb.com/)